The Independent Agencies

 2/20

-Chris Young meets with USADF leadership at their HQ to "introduce DOGE to the agency" and that 2 engineers would be assigned there
+Chris Young meets with USADF leadership at their HQ to “introduce DOGE to the agency” and informs them that 2 engineers would be assigned to the agency.

 2/21